 This document will give a brief summary of the concepts used by BeetleboxCI.

-BeetleboxCI is aimed to make the automation of FPGA designs simple through CI.
+BeetleboxCI is aimed to make continuous integration seamless and simple for engineering designs in the FPGA, ASIC and IOT space.
 CI flows have many associated concepts that are designed to be re-usable.
 The following image shows the basic concepts of BeetleboxCI:

-A pipeline is the complete collection of automated processes that are to be run when a project is triggered.
-Each project will have a single pipeline.
-When a project is triggered to run, it will pull code from git repository and configure a pipleine through the configuration file.
+A pipeline is the complete collection of automated processes that are to be run when a run is triggered.
+Each project will have a single pipeline but the pipeline may have many branches.
+When a project is triggered to run, it will pull code from the git repository and configure a pipeline through the configuration file.

 When code is committed to Github, a message is sent to BeetleboxCI that a code change has occured.
 This message acts as a trigger for BeetleboxCI to begin the automated processes in the pipeline.

 BeetleboxCI follows configuation-as-code principles.
 This means that the entire pipeline in the project may be described in a configuration file that is placed at the root of your git repository in

 .bbx/config.yaml.
 This allows the configuration to be versioned and changed just as an other part of the git repository.

 | +-- config.yaml

 Full details of the configuration file YAML can be found in the BeetleboxCI YAML configuration document.